-The Group's land and buildings were revalued on 31 March 2009 by an independent professional qualified valuer using the open market value method.
+The Group's land and buildings were revalued for the financial year ended 31 March 2014 by an independent professional qualified valuer using the open market value method.

 The carrying amounts of the revalued leasehold land had they been stated under the historical cost model as required by the Financial Reporting Standards (FRS) 116 on "Property, Plant and Equipment" is not disclosed due to the absence of complete historical records.